Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--concepts.md

 Scripts -- should be written using the project main language https://joaomagfreitas.link/scripts-should-be-written-using-the-project-main-language/ scrum
-SDK (Software Development Kit) security -- OWASP top 10 https://owasp.org/www-project-top-ten/ security -- principle of least privilege semaphore semver
+SDK (Software Development Kit) security -- Adhere to the principle of least privilege security -- Be aware of buffer overflows and how to protect against them security -- Compartmentalize - so your system is not all or nothing security -- Don't write your own crypto security -- guidelines -- CGI security https://www.cgisecurity.com/owasp/html/ch04.html security -- guidelines -- S/O https://stackoverflow.com/questions/2794016/what-should-every-programmer-know-about-security security -- Hiding secrets is hard - and secrets hidden in code won't stay secret for long security -- Keep it simple - complexity increases the likelihood of security holes security -- Keep your attack surface to a minimum security -- Make sure you fail securely security -- Never trust any input! security -- OWASP top 10 https://owasp.org/www-project-top-ten/ security -- Plan for security from the start - it's not something you can bolt on at the end security -- principle of least privilege security -- Use defence in depth https://en.wikipedia.org/wiki/Defense_in_depth_(computing) security -- Use threat modelling security -- Using crypto doesn't mean you're secure (attackers will look for a weaker link) security -- Validate input from all untrusted sources - use whitelists not blacklists semaphore semver
 SHA (Secure Hash Algorithm)